 Once a notice of application has been submitted, you have 30 days to file an affidavit that contains the evidence and gives basis for your plea of review.

 Whether or not you will be allowed to stay in Canada while your application is under review is decided by the IRB division that made the initial decision.

 These are the last 2 divisions of the IRB:

 Refugee Appeal Division: If the decision you are looking to review was made by this division, then your removal order will be put on hold.
 You will be allowed to stay in Canada until the federal court makes the decision.

-Refugee Protection Division: If the decision you are looking to review was made by this division, then your removal order is not put on hold.
-You will be required to leave Canada until the Federal Court makes their decision.
+Refugee Protection Division: If the decision you are looking to review was made by this division, then your removal order will not be put on hold.
+You will be required to leave Canada until the Federal Court makes its decision.